kkroening/ffmpeg-python/README.md

 pip install ffmpeg-python
 ```

-Or clone the source and install locally:
+Or the source can be cloned and installed from locally:
 ```bash
 git clone git@github.com:kkroening/ffmpeg-python.git
 pip install -e ./ffmpeg-python